 Shakespeare in Shorts is a BBC series of short animated retellings of Shakespeare's plays:

 3. Take part in family discovery events

 If you're looking for live performances adapted for children, interactive workshops and family tours packed with behind-the-scenes secrets and costumes to try on you'll be spoilt for choice at the UK's leading Shakespearean theatres and venues.

 - The Royal Shakespeare Company in Stratford-upon-Avon offers family events, holiday activities, treasure trails, play carts and more.

 - Shakespeare's Globe Theatre in London brings Shakespeare to life for the whole family with live demonstrations, family events and a fantastic interactive website to explore.

 - The Shakespeare Birthplace Trust runs family events and activities in all the historic houses it manages: Shakespeare's Birthplace, Mary Arden's Farm, Anne Hathaway's Cottage and Gardens, Hall's Croft and Harvard House

 4. Make the most of Shakespeare Week

 Shakespeare Week is coordinated by the Shakespeare Birthplace Trust and is celebrated in schools, theatres, historic sites, museums, galleries, cinemas, and libraries all over the UK in March every year.
 Find out what's going on in your child's school and in your local area and get discounts and activity suggestions on the website.
-In 2015 Shakespeare Week sees the premiere of a children's version of Henry V.

 5. Find out more about Shakespeare, his life and times